certtools/intelmq/docs/user/bots.rst

 **Types**

-If the rule is a string, a regex-search is performed, also for numeric values (`str()` is called on them).
+If the rule is a string, a regular expression search is performed, also for numeric values (`str()` is called on them).
 If the rule is numeric for numeric values, a simple comparison is done.
 If other types are mixed, a warning will be thrown.

 For boolean values, the comparison value needs to be `true` or `false` as in JSON they are written all-lowercase.